Ellsworth Vines: Professional

-In 1939 Vines lost his world pro crown to Don Budge but narrowly: in their first pro tour against each other, Vines trailed Budge 17–22.
-The tour proved that at his best Vines was unbeatable, but also that Budge's consistency would prevail a majority of the time, making the latter the best player of the time.
+In 1939 Vines lost his world pro crown to Don Budge but narrowly: in the World Professional Championship tour against each other, Vines trailed Budge 17–22.
+The tour proved that at his best Vines was unbeatable, although Vines laboured with a shoulder problem and a pulled stomach muscle in the series, losing five straight matches while injured.
+Vines commented, “I thought I could beat Budge, and I think I would have,” Vines said.
+“I had to serve side-armed and he was just knocking the ball down my throat.”

+Budge's consistency prevailed a majority of the time.
 Touring Europe with Tilden and Stoefen in the summer, Budge won the tour and beat Vines more comfortably than he had done in the World Series.

+In June, Vines won the Brussels Professional Spring Championships, defeating Budge and Tilden in close matches.
 Vines lost in the final at Roland Garros to Budge.
-At the knock-out event at Southport, Vines lost in the semi finals to Nusslein.
-Vines, by now, was losing interest in tennis and was turning his attention more and more to golf.
-His final title came at the US Pro, where he beat Perry in the final in four sets.
+In the Edinburgh professional tournament, Vines won the event with wins over Budge and Tilden.
+At the knock-out event at Southport, Vines lost in the semi-finals to Nusslein, who then defeated Tilden in the final.

+His final title came at the U.S. Pro Tennis Championships in October at the Beverly Hills Tennis Club on cement, where he beat Perry in the final in a close and brilliantly played four sets (Budge declined to participate in the US Pro).

+In 1939, Vines was ranked world No. 2 professional by Alfred Chave and combined amateur/pro world No. 2 by Didier Poulain.